Last updated: 2026-08-03

 | Target Database | Same database or choose a different one |

-| Include Data | Copy all rows (can be slow for large tables) |
+| Include data | Copy all rows (can be slow for large tables) |

-| Include Foreign Keys | Recreate FK constraints (requires referenced tables to exist) |
+| Foreign Keys | Recreate FK constraints (requires referenced tables to exist) |

 Clone Progress